sebelga/gstore-api/README.md

 	op : {
 		create : {
 		    middelware : upload.single('file'),
-		    fn : imageController.create  // Add a custom logic just for this POST }
+		    fn : imageController.create  // Add a custom Controller for the POST }
 	}
 });

-// The following will have the middelware added and call the custom controller method POST /images
+// The following will have the middelware added and call the custom Controller method POST /images

 ```

 **exec**
-This property defines if the route for the operation is created (and executed) or not.
+This property defines if the route for the operation is created (and therefore executed) or not.
 Defaults to **true** except for "*deleteAll*" that you must manually set to true for security reason.

 **options**

-- **simplifyResult**: for list op it will pass this setting to the Model.list() action.
+- **simplifyResult**: for list operation it will pass this setting to the Model.list() action.
 And for get, create, and update(s) operation it will call entity.plain()
 - **readAll**: (default: false) in case you have defined some properties in your Schema with read:false ([see the doc](https://github.com/sebelga/gstore-node#read)), they won't show up in the response.
 If you want them in the response set this property to true.

+Extra options:
+**Only** for the "list" operation, there are some extra options that you can set to override any of the shortcut query "list" settings.
+[See the docs](https://github.com/sebelga/gstore-node#list)

+- **limit**
+- **order**
+- **select**
+- **ancestors** (except if you already defined them in init())
+- **filters**

 **path**
-You can add here some custom prefix or sufix to the path.
+You can add here some custom prefix or suffix to the path.

+If you pass an **\<Array\>** of prefix like this `['', '/private', '/some-other-route']`, this will create 3 endPoints to access your entity and so let you define 3 different middelwares if needed.
+You will then have to define a custom Controller method (fn) to deal with these differents scenarios and customize the data saved or returned.

-Important: This will override the settings from the global "contexts".
+Important: The path setting that you set here will override global "contexts" settings.